 The fontes – there are tons of little natural water fountains with beautiful Portuguese tiling.

 Tiles – I love the Portuguese tiles, especially the blue and white on churches and the train station in Porto.
+I am not so keen on the tiles that cover some houses (external walls).

 Local goods to buy: pottery, embroidery and cork.